Generic Name: umeclidinium (ue-mek-li-DIN-ee-um)

-Precautions While Using umeclidinium
+Precautions while using umeclidinium

-If you will be using umeclidinium for a long time, it is very important that your doctor check your progress at regular visits.
+It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to check for any unwanted effects.

-umeclidinium should not be used if you are having a severe COPD attack, or if symptoms of a COPD attack has already started.
+Umeclidinium should not be used if you are having a severe COPD attack, or if symptoms of a COPD attack has already started.
 Your doctor may prescribe another medicine for you to use in case of an acute COPD attack.
 If the other medicine does not work as well, tell your doctor right away.

 Talk with your doctor or get medical care right away if: